 Breach of Policy Terms and Conditions

 Always abide by your car insurance policy terms and conditions.
-Failure to follow the policy’s condition like using a personal car for work purposes is a direct breach of contract.
-A breach of policy terms and conditions is the main grounds for the rejection of claims.
+Failure to follow the policy’s conditions like using a personal car for work is a direct contract breach.
+A breach of policy terms and conditions is the main ground for the rejection of claims.

 Undeclared Car Modifications

 Inform your insurance provider of any car modifications or upgrades you made.
 Any difference in the insurance information you provided may cause the rejection of insurance claims.

 Failure to transfer the ownership of the second-hand bought car creates a conflict in the policy information.
 It may cause the rejection of claims in the event of an accident.

 The claims adjuster computes the value of your damaged vehicle.
 They also estimate the settlement offer.
 There are cases when claim payouts will be lower than you expected because of insurance coverage and limits.